 Garden Aphids feed by sucking on plant juices. damage signs include:

 There is a wide array of methods to control aphids.
 Many chemical sprays are available to control them But why use harmful chemicals, when there are many organic controls.
 Among them, are:

 Directly spray a strong stream of water on them.

 Promote beneficial insects that eat aphids, especially ladybugs, lacewings, and parasitic wasps.

 Citrus Oil sprays

-Flour – Sprinkle on infested area.
+Flour – Sprinkle on the infested area.
 Aphids get constipated!

 Lower nitrogen in the soil.
-High levels of nitrogen helps aphid population
+High levels of nitrogen help aphid population growth.

 Organic spray recipes – find out how to make a variety of organic sprays.